jonweiler/jonweiler.github.io/_posts/2016-02-08-plotting-points.md

 Let’s break down the coordinates first.

 * 13S:  Grid Zone Designator:  The large area that the map is showing.
-The entire world is broken down into Grid Zone Designators.
+The world is broken down into Grid Zone Designators.

-* EA:  100km Grid Square Identification:  The area of the Grid Zone Designator the map is part of.
+* EA:  100km Grid Square Identification: a smaller area of the Grid Zone Designator.

 * 42:  North/South running grid line